BenjaminSao/Vaccurate/README.md

 Vaccurate is a web application that aids in efficient distribution of the upcomming COVID-19 vaccine by determining who needs it most.
 Users who sign-up are asked to answer some questions about themselves, questions topics include occupation, health and lifestyle.
 Using the answers to the questions, the vaccurate server computes a score and attaches it to the user, the higher the score the higher the vaccine priority is for this individual.
 Nearby clinics can then use this score to determine who needs the vaccine first.

 # Questions asked
-* First Name
-* Last Name
-• Phone
-• Email
-• Address
+These are the questions we asked in order to identify and calculate a score for a person.
+This can be updated to encompass a wider variety of situations and calculate a more accurate score.
-• Are a Health-care Worker at risk for exposure?
+* Are a Health-care Worker at risk for exposure?
-• Do you live with/come into daily contact with vulnerable persons (Y/N)
+* Do you live with/come into daily contact with vulnerable persons (Y/N)
-• Age
+* Age
-• Do/Did you have any form of heart/lung disease?
+* Do/Did you have any form of heart/lung disease?
 (Y/N)
-• Do/Did you have any form of diabetes?
+* Do/Did you have any form of diabetes?
 (Y/N)
-• Are you immunocompromised?
+* Are you immunocompromised?
 (Y/N)
-• Are you part of Vulnerable Groups (i.e. first nations, ...)?
+* Are you part of Vulnerable Groups (i.e. first nations, ...)?
 (Y/N)
-• Have you ever had/have COVID-19?
+* Have you ever had/have COVID-19?
 (Y/N)
-• Are you pregnant?
-(Y/N)
-• Please provide your postal code